sergi4ua/sergi4ua.github.io/index.md

 ---
 layout: default
-title: Sergi4UA's Blog
+title: Sergi4UA Blog
-description: Games'n'Stuff
+description: Games'n'Blog
 ---

-# Sergi4UA's Blog
+# Sergi4UA Blog

 [**Games**](./games)

-Welcome to Sergi4UA's Blog!
+Welcome to Sergi4UA Blog!
 Here you will find games that were created by me and more stuff, like tutorials, screenshots, videos, etc.

 ### Blog:
 14.06.2018 18:00 [**Syobon Action X 0.3 Level 1 Gameplay**](./post7.html)